Welcome To Amherstburg

 Conseil Scolaire Viamonde (Public French)

 St. Clair College and the University of Windsor are a 30 minute drive away.
-You will also find everything a bigger city has to offer including emergency services, senior services, an active coast guard station, shopping, dining, fully accessible parks, service clubs, festivals and events, and sports teams.
+You will also find everything a bigger city has to offer including emergency services, senior services, an active coast guard station, shopping, hotel accommodations, incredible dining, fully accessible parks, service clubs, festivals and events, and sports teams.

 Culture & Things To Do